cansuyolcu/K_Means_Clustering/README.md

 # Evaluation

-There is no perfect way to evaluate clustering if you don't have the labels, however since this is just an exercise, I do have the labels, so I take advantage of this to evaluate omy clusters.
+There is no perfect way to evaluate clustering if you don't have the labels, however since this is just an exercise, I do have the labels, so I take advantage of this to evaluate my clusters.

 ```python